magnetikonline/github-utilities/README.md

 - `AUTH_TOKEN` - a valid GitHub token ID, generated via the [Personal access tokens](https://github.com/settings/tokens) page.
 Token requires full access to the `repo` scope and it's sub-scopes:

 	![Personal access token permissions](https://user-images.githubusercontent.com/1818757/117104375-59b00a00-adbf-11eb-8b59-2f880aceac3f.png)
 	Alternatively, the token value can be supplied via a `AUTH_TOKEN` environment variable.

 - `ORGANIZATION` - where required, specifies the organization to use for repository fetch.
 - `REPOSITORY_TYPE` - when repositories are fetched - defines the context/association to to user to use.

-	Valid options [are listed here](https://docs.github.com/en/rest/reference/repos#list-organization-repositories) with `member` more than likely what you're after.
+	Valid options [are listed here](https://docs.github.com/en/rest/reference/repos#list-organization-repositories) and [here](https://docs.github.com/en/rest/repos/repos#list-repositories-for-the-authenticated-user) with `member` or `owner` more than likely what you're after.

 ## Filter arguments